 With the third dimension, we have the birth of the unconscious mind from the formless, undifferentiated primal awareness.
 This awareness unconsciously observes the two-dimensional closed circle from above and adds the dimension of height to the width and length of the two-dimensional circle, creating what appears to be a sphere by the act of awareness observing a circle from above in three dimensions.

-Light itself, the photon, is one dimensional and has no experience of time and duration.
+Light itself, the photon, is one-dimensional and has no experience of time and duration.
 Light gets to its destination as soon as it leaves.
 We are in the 4th dimension.
-This dimension gives duration and time to light and perceive is as traveling many light years to reach us, but the photon does not experience time and duration.
+This dimension gives duration and time to light and we perceive light as traveling for many light years to reach us, but the photon does not experience time and duration.
 This is relativity.
 By the same process, electrons, being in the primary dimensions, can be many places at once and are not fixed until they interact and are observed.
 This is quantum mechanics.

 The fourth dimension emerges as the duration of time is observed and merges with space as duration—and spacetime is added to the primordial soup.
 As we live in the 3rd and 4th dimensions, our awareness seems to be locked into these dimensions, though more elementary existences—such as waves and particles— exist in the many dimensions.